e-vissch/hydra_lightning_template/README.md

 # hydra_lightning_template
-Base using hydra/lightning for deep learning.
+Base template using hydra/lightning for deep learning.
 This is very loosely based on HyenaDNA, but has diverged quite a bit.